Florida GOP eases path for Trump to pursue casino license

 Adelson’s wife, Miriam, remains a DeSantis supporter.
 Both she and her late husband have been major donors to former president Trump’s campaigns.

-“The gaming industry has thrown millions of dollars at the Republican party for years, and there’s always this little dance where Republicans give them a kiss, but then say, ‘sorry, we didn’t get it passed,’” Stemberger said.
+“The gaming industry has thrown millions of dollars at the Republican Party for years, and there’s always this little dance where Republicans give them a kiss, but then say, ‘sorry, we didn’t get it passed,’” Stemberger said.
 “But this year, the governor applied a lot of pressure.
 I know he’s called house members personally, even freshmen.
 He’s a very powerful figure, a very powerful governor.”

-Doral could use a jumpstart.
+Doral could use a jump-start.
 During Trump’s presidency, revenue at the heavily indebted club dropped steeply, falling 44 percent last year as the pandemic struck, according to his government disclosure form.
 Without a casino or some other new attraction, it isn’t clear how the Trump Organization could turn the property around given the massive drop in business travel hotels face and the politicized nature of Trump’s brand.

 The 74-page compact, negotiated between DeSantis and Marcellus W. Osceola Jr., chairman of the Seminole tribal, provides the tribe with exclusive rights to a wide array of casino and sports gambling in exchange for billions of dollars in payments to the state.
 It passed the state Senate 38-1 Tuesday before passing the House 97-17 Wednesday.

-The legislation’s passage and expected signing by DeSantis likely sets up a legal battle over the state’s constitution.
+The legislation’s passage and expected signing by DeSantis probably sets up a legal battle over the state’s constitution.
 In the same year DeSantis was elected governor, 2018, nearly 70 percent of Florida voters approved an amendment saying that voters, not legislators, need to approve any expansion of casino gambling in the state.
 DeSantis opposed the amendment.

 During debate on the house floor just before the vote Wednesday, Grieco said: “There is a former president who owns a property in Doral who would love to see a casino there.
 If you vote yes, you are voting to expand gambling in the state of Florida.”